 - a recently graduated architect competing for a young talent architecture award

-- a company designing an incubation center or best practices in environment
+- a company designing an incubation centre or best practices in environment

 - a local authority working on European mobility week